Corporal T. Fuller

-Spokane Police officers were involved in an Officer Involved Shooting (OIS) incident this morning.
-Two officers fired their service weapons striking the subject.
+Spokane Police officers were involved in an Officer Involved Shooting (OIS) incident tonight.
+One officer fired their service rifle striking the subject.

 The incident is being investigated by the Spokane Investigative Regional Response (SIRR) Team.

 The following is preliminary information gathered from statements of involved parties and witness officers.

 Tonight, January 7, 2019, just before 10:30pm, Spokane Police officers responded to the report of a male firing a gun at neighbors in the 600 block of west Montgomery.
 Officers were on scene within a couple minutes of the original call placed to 911.
 Shortly after arriving on scene, officers reported hearing what they believed to be at least one shot coming from the area of suspect’s house.
 Just after that, officers advised shots had been fired.